evermight/fullstack-training/readme.md

 Our WhatsApp Group is here incase you need to ask any questions: https://chat.whatsapp.com/Gxhx8bRkxWZJ56cjOCTlp2

-My goal is to train people with *zero* knowledge of computer programming to be abel to build their own web apps for fun/prototyping.
-Then we will delve deeper into more advance programming topics necessary to be employed as a full stack developer.
-Over the next few weeks, we'll cover these topics:
+My goal is to train people with *zero* knowledge of computer programming to be able to build their own web apps for fun/prototyping within 10 hours -- I call this the **Crash Course Program** .
+Then for those who want a career change to be a software developer, they can concurrently take part in the **Deep Dive Program** where we will do a lot of practice assignments to thoroughly understand software engineering.
+Some topics covered in both programs are as follows:

 - backend coding (JavaScript/nodejs)
 - database development (MySQL or mongo)